Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Introduction

-The method is motivated by the following scenario: We are interested in estimating the post-intervention outcomes of a treatment \var X on an outcome \var Y for a target population $\Pi^*$, where observational data measuring $X, Y$ and a set of pre-treatment covariates $\vars O$ are available.
-In addition, we have experimental data from a Randomized Control Trial (RCT) performed on a different population, measuring the same set of covariates.
-The two populations have differences that can be encoded using a selection diagram \citep{pearl_transportability_2011}.
-We use $P(X, Y, \vars O, \vars s)$ and $P(X, Y, \vars O, \vars s^*)$ to denote the observational distributions in the source and target domain, respectively.
-If a $ \vars Z$-specific effect is transportable across populations, then:
+The method is motivated by the following scenario: We are interested in estimating the post-intervention outcome \var Y given treatment \var X for a target patient population $\Pi^*$, where EHR data measuring $X, Y$ and a set of pre-treatment covariates $\vars O$ are available.
+In addition, we have experimental data from an RCT (e.g., published in the clinical literature) performed on a different population, measuring the same set of variables.
+The two populations may differ in systematic ways, which can be represented by a (unknown) selection diagram \citep{pearl_transportability_2011}.
+The key question is whether we can find a set of covariates $\vars Z\subset\vars O$ such that the causal effect of \var X on \var Y given \vars Z is both identifiable from observational data and transportable across populations.
+In this case, we can combine the source experimental and target observational data to obtain an unbiased estimate of the post-intervention outcome in $\Pi^*$.
+Our work makes the following contributions to causal inference from multiple environments: \begin{itemize} \item We introduce the first method to estimate the probability that a $\mathbf{Z}$-specific causal effect is simultaneously transportable and identifiable from observational data, without requiring knowledge of the causal graph. \item We prove that if such a covariate set exists, one can always be found within the Markov boundary of $Y$, thereby reducing the search space. \item We recast transportability as a feature selection problem.
+Building on this, we develop a greedy algorithm that explores subsets of the outcome’s Markov boundary to identify the optimal set $\mathbf{Z}$ for estimating $P(Y \mid do(X), \vars Z, \mathbf{s}^*)$ in the target domain. \end{itemize}

-If, in addition, the effect can be identified from observational data (i.e., conditional ignorability holds):

-Eq. \ref{eq:test_ht} includes quantities from the source experimental and the target observational distribution, for which data are available.
-We propose to combine the two data sets to identify subsets $\vars Z$ of the observed covariates for which Eq. \ref{eq:test_ht} holds.
-In this case, both the source experimental and the target observational data can be used to give an unbiased prediction for $Y|do(X), \vars s^*$.
-Our work makes the following contributions to causal discovery from multiple environments:

-\begin{itemize} \item We provide a method for computing the probability that a causal effect is transportable and identifiable from observational data, without requiring knowledge of the causal graph.
-To the best of our knowledge, our method is the first to compute such probabilities. \item We introduce a method for exploring the space of possible subsets of observed variables to identify the optimal set of conditioning variables, \vars Z, for estimating the post-treatment outcome $Y|do(X), \vars s^*$ in the target domain.
-Hence, we recast the problem of transportability as a feature selection problem, in contrast to existing approaches which focus on pre-specified effects, typically given all observed covariates. \end{itemize}